Why do people come for lessons?

 The AT was originally developed for the refinement of performance skills.
 However, from very early on, students reported many other remarkable health benefits and some of these were investigated in small studies with encouraging results.
 It is only in the last few years that these have been the subject of larger scientific studies.

-To the extent that poor habits of posture and movement are a factor in the causation and/or continuation of problems, the A.T. is likely to prove beneficial.
+To the extent that poor habits of posture and movement are a factor in the causation and/or continuation of problems, the AT is likely to prove beneficial.

 What happens in lessons?

 In a lesson the teacher first finds out if something the person is doing is causing their problem and then teaches them how to stop doing it.
 The teacher uses gentle hands-on guidance together with verbal explanation to help people to learn to attend to head poise and lengthening of the spine in a way that facilitates healthy postural tone and co-ordination.
 At the same time, poor habits that adversely affect muscle tone and co-ordination and involve shortening of the spine are identified and brought to the person’s attention.
 Continual assistance and constructive feedback are given to help the person prevent unwanted self-damaging habit.
-Lessons are rarely at all physically uncomfortable, and no clothes need to be removed.
+Lessons are rarely at all physically uncomfortable (most commonly quite the reverse), and no clothes need to be removed.

 Lessons are tailored to people’s individual needs and capabilities and applied to daily activities such as moving from sitting to standing, walking, bending, lifting, working at a computer, etc. Part of the lesson may take place with the person lying supine on a table with the head supported, knees bent and feet on the table.
 The principles of the Alexander Technique are explained and related to the individual’s particular circumstances.